arun-kr-reddy/notes/notes/operating_system.md

   ```
 - **role of OS in translation:**
   - maintains free list of memeory
-  - allocate space to process during creation & clean up when done
+  - allocate space to process during creation and clean up when done
   - maintains information of where space is allocated to each process (in PCB)
-  - sets address translation information in hardware & updates this on context switch
+  - sets address translation information in hardware and updates this on context switch
   - handles traps due to illegal memory access
 - **segmentation:** generalized base & bounds, each segment of memory image placed seperately, multiple base & bound values stored in MMU, good for sparse address space, but variable sized allocation leads to external framentation due to small holes in memory left between segments
   ![](./media/operating_systems/segmentation.png)